survivejs/webpack-book/manuscript/optimizing_build/02_setting_environment_variables.md

   console.log('bar');
 }

-// if (false) means the block can be dropped entirely!
+// if (false) means the block can be dropped entirely
 ```

 This is the core idea of `DefinePlugin`.
-We can toggle parts of code using it using this kind of mechanism.
+We can toggle parts of code using this kind of mechanism.
 A good minifier is able to perform the analysis for us and enable/disable entire portions of it as we prefer.

 ## Setting `process.env.NODE_ENV`